 You’ve worked all of your life and you just can’t do it anymore.
 What now?

 If you’ve made it to this webpage, you’ve already done some research and are at least considering filing for Social Security Disability benefits.
-No matter where you’re at in the process of getting Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI), our experienced Atlanta disability law firm is here to help.
+No matter where you’re at in the process of getting Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI), our experienced Atlanta disability law firm near you is here to help.
 Perhaps you’ve already filed and received a denial and want help with the appeal.
 Or maybe you received a notice of hearing and want help.
 At Joel Thrift Law, we help people all over Georgia with every aspect of the Social Security Disability process.
 Let us worry about the details so you don’t have to.
 As an Atlanta SSDI lawyer, we help with the following: